6. Permanent exclusions

 For the first five days of the exclusion, the school will set work to be completed at home.
 You will be responsible for your child’s supervision during school hours and you must make sure that your child is not present in a public place during school hours without a good reason.
 You may be fined if your child is found in a public place without a good reason.

-From day six onwards, Buckinghamshire County Council will provide equivalent full time education for your child, normally through a Pupil Referral Unit.
+From day six onwards, we will provide equivalent full time education for your child, normally through a Pupil Referral Unit.
 The Pupil Referral Unit will get in touch with you before day 6 to talk about your child’s education at this time.

 Finding a school after exclusion

-The Exclusions and Reintegration team at Buckinghamshire County Council are available to discuss your child’s future education and support you through this process.
+The Exclusions and Reintegration team are available to discuss your child’s future education and support you through this process.

-If the school found by the Fair Access Board is further than three miles away, the Council will provide free transport.
+If the school found by the Fair Access Board is further than three miles away, we will provide free transport.
 This is usually a bus pass.